CiscoTestAutomation/getting-started/source/install/installpyATS.rst

 =============================
 Installation process
 ---------------------
-*Describe the overall process - check prereqs, install pyATS and Genie, clone the Genie repo for the libraries or other components that you need...*
+*Describe the overall process - check prereqs, install pyATS*

-.. list-table:: Example table
+.. list-table:: pyATS installation process
    :header-rows: 1

    * - Type of user
      - Installation process
    * - Internal
      -
-         * foo
-         * bar
+         * *Stage 1 and link*
-         * baz
+         * *etc*

    * - External
      -
-         * foo
-         * bar
+         * *Stage 1 and link*
-         * baz
+         * *etc*

 Ways to install pyATS
 ------------------------

-*Explain that there are different ways to install pyATS, depending on your platform.
+*Explain that there are different ways to install pyATS, depending on the platform.
 Link to each section within this file for different options.*

 * :ref:`pip-install-label`
 * :ref:`docker-label`